DrakonianMight/deepwavespectra/README.md

 # Deepwavespectra

-This repository contains example code and test cases for the machine learning models developed to predict ocean wave conditions using 1D wave spectra.
-These models are designed to downscale offshore wave conditions to nearshore locations, improving prediction accuracy for significant wave height and other parameters.
+This repository contains example code and test cases for the machine learning models developed to predict ocean wave conditions using 2D wave spectra.
+These models are designed to upscale and bias correct 2D wave spectra, improving prediction accuracy for significant wave height and other wave parameters.

 ## Overview

-Machine Learning (ML) has shown significant potential in enhancing wave condition prediction by leveraging 1D wave spectra.
+The accurate prediction of 2D wave spectra is a challenge for the maritime and coastal engineering sectors.
 This repository includes examples, test cases, and guidelines to:

-Evaluate the impact of feature selection and engineering.

-Demonstrate the application of different ML approaches, including Long-Term Short-Term Memory (LSTM).

-Highlight performance improvements achieved by using 1D wave spectra compared to integrated parameter-only approaches.
+Develop and compare a range of deep learning approaches for upscaling and bias correcting 2D wave spectra.
+Demonstrate the performance of deep learning models against a phase-averaged wave model.
+Highlight performance improvements, including a reduction in root mean squared error (RMSE) of up to 33% for significant wave height.
+Explore improvements in bias correction across the spectrum, particularly for spectral density in frequency bins ranging from 7 to 28 s period.
+While the deep learning approaches showed improved bias correction and reduced RMSE, they also exhibited a tendency to be diffusive (biased towards the mean), suggesting further development of training approaches to reduce diffusion.

+Full details are in the following paper:

 ## Repository Structure